 If you're worried about your child's health or development, you can speak to your health visitor, doctor, school nurse or someone at your child's school or early years setting.

-Targeted Early Help with Children's Services
+Family Help with Children's Services

 Your health visitor, health professional, early years provider, school or college will be able to support you initially with early help and can refer to children's services if you think more targeted support would be helpful.